 - Theories: The 2-semester Theories course (CA 801-802) focuses on core debates and themes within the history of socio-cultural anthropology and related fields.

 - Research Methods: Students are required to take the Research Methods and Portfolio Seminar (CA 803) in the spring of their second year.
 This course will be focused on ethnographic methods, using the students summer fieldwork as the basis of the exploration.

 - Grant Writing: Students are required to take the Grant Writing seminar (CA 804) in the fall of their third year.
 This course will focus on the development of the dissertation research proposal and the preparation of grant proposals; it will also allow students to work further on their portfolios.

-In the final exam for CA 802, at the end of the first year, students will be responsible for materials dawn from both halves of the yearlong course.
+In the final exam for CA 802, at the end of the first year, students will be responsible for materials drawn from both halves of the yearlong course.
 A faculty committee comprised of the graduate committee and at least one of the instructors of the Theories course will evaluate the exams.
 Successful completion of this exam will be required for continuation in the graduate program.